Many entrepreneurs and experts seem to mistakenly believe that a vision statement and a mission statement are interchangeable. They are not.

 5. It Prioritises Your Resources

 Unless you somehow possess an infinite capital stream, your business is likely to be operating on limited resources, especially at first.
-While the likes of Amazon or Apple can spend $50m on an ad campaign or invest $30m into developing new technologies, most companies do not possess such a budget.
+While the likes of Amazon or Apple can inject new capital freely, most companies do not possess such a luxury.

 Was this necessarily your vision in the first place, though?
 To depend on infinite resources to advance your corporate objectives?
 Hardly.